nivekmai/oryx-build-extension/README.md

 No need to save the page, after these values are entered here, you will see a button on Oryx to <b>Run Github Workflow</b>, which will trigger the workflow to run.
 These values are stored only in the browser, they are not sync'd to any cloud storage.

+> [!NOTE]
+> FOR ERGODOX-EZ AND PLANK USERS
+>
+> Since it's not exactly straightforward to map the Oryx page to the `layout_geometry` for these boards (with the various versions available), there is an additional option to be able to override the `layout_geometry` that is used int the Github Worflow.

 ## How it works

 The extension uses the Github API and the Oryx URL to drive the Github workflow.
 When the latest workflow is complete, the API is used to create a download link.